CBD Vape Oil TOP Flavors

 Now that you understand what CBD is let’s look at CBD vape oil and how it’s different from CBD oil.

-As the name suggests, CBD vape oil refers to a CBD oil designed to be vaporized.
+As the name suggests, CBD vape oil, or vape juice, refers to a CBD oil designed to be vaporized.

 Now, as mentioned earlier, there are many ways of consuming CBD.
 You can decide to take CBD-infused edibles such as cookies and gummies.
 You can also decide to apply it topically through the use of CBD-infused creams, lotions, salves, etc.